 The waveguide internals contain metal rods as expected.
 They should provide an exceptional isolation between polarizations.

 The dish deformation was also visible to the naked eye.

 Strangely, the aluminium surface of the dish had traces of long standing water inside it…

 … and some minor irregularities on its surface.

 Taking into account everything I decided to return and cancel my order.
-I have some experience with other dishes, including Ubiquiti and RF Elements and their build quality is definitely more robust.
+I have some experience with other dishes, for example Ubiquiti, and their build quality is definitely more robust.
 On the next day I also received a phone call that my missing radome was found and will be shortly sent… After three weeks I received a refund, but without shipping costs.